 Kongens Vænge 8

 If you have MitID you can apply online:

 The special health insurance card is issued free of charge.
 If you lose or damage the card, you may obtain a new card against a minor fee.

 You also need to register for healthcare in your country of residence.
 You must obtain an entitlement document (S072 or PD S1) from Udbetaling Danmark.
 Once the document has been validated in your country of residence, you will be entitled to public healthcare benefits on the same terms as insured citizens of that country.

-- Executive order No 278 of 20 March 2017 on decisions of Udbetaling Danmark on applicable legislation, issuance of the European Health Insurance Card, the special health insurance card etc. (in Danish - new window)
+- Executive order No 278 of 20 March 2017 on decisions of Udbetaling Danmark on applicable legislation, issuance of the European health insurance card, the special health insurance card etc. (in Danish)

-- Executive order No 1657 of 27 December 2013 on the right to benefits in the Health Act for certain persons residing in another EU/EEA-country (in Danish - new window)
+- Executive order No 1657 of 27 December 2013 on the right to benefits in the Health Act for certain persons residing in another EU/EEA-country (in Danish)